Price Action Forex Trading

 4. Keeps it simple

 Following a trading plan is a challenge due to the psychological war games that the market plays with us, however, a simple system is easier to execute objectively since the rules are clear cut.
-You cannot get a simpler form of price action since trading decisions are based on actual market movements, instead of the derivatives of price.
+You cannot get simpler than price action, since trading decisions are based on actual market movements, instead of the derivatives of price.

 Disadvantages of price action